yanntrividic/sentiment-analysis-twitter-imdb-csv/README.md

 ## Installation

 For the installation process, please refer to the document *Manuel d'installation* provided with the source code (in french).
-We don't provide any API keys for the service the app uses.
-Please use your own by changing the content of the `setup/config.py` module.
+We don't provide any API keys for the services the app uses (Twitter and detect-language).
+Please use your own keys by changing the content of the `setup/config.py` module.

 ## Usage